Juan Antonio Pizzi: Coaching career

+Early career

 After his retirement, aged almost 34, Pizzi played polo in the Barcelona region, then started his coaching career.
-Together with José del Solar he managed Argentine Primera División's Club Atlético Colón at the beginning of the Clausura 2005, but both were sacked after three losses in the first three matches.
+Together with José del Solar he managed Argentine Primera División's Colón at the beginning of the Clausura 2005, but both were sacked after three losses in the first three matches.

-On 13 April 2006, Pizzi became the coach of Club Deportivo Universidad de San Martín de Porres in the Peruvian Primera División.
-He returned to his country of birth five years later, working with Rosario Central and San Lorenzo de Almagro and winning the 2013 Inicial with the latter.
+On 13 April 2006, Pizzi became the coach of Universidad San Martín in the Peruvian Primera División.
+He returned to his country of birth five years later, working with Rosario Central and San Lorenzo and winning the 2013 Inicial with the latter.

+Valencia

 On 26 December 2013, Pizzi returned to Valencia after 20 years, being appointed manager.
-His first game in charge was on 4 January of the following year, a 2–0 derby home win over Levante UD.
+His first game in charge was on 4 January of the following year, a 2–0 derby home win over Levante.

 Pizzi was sacked on 2 July 2014, after new owner Peter Lim took over.
 It was the first time in 16 years that Valencia had failed to qualify for Europe, after an eighth-place finish.

+Chile

-On 29 January 2016, after one year at the helm of Club León in the Liga MX, Pizzi replaced Jorge Sampaoli at the Chile national side.
+On 29 January 2016, after one year at the helm of León in the Liga MX, Pizzi replaced Jorge Sampaoli at the Chile national side.
 He took the nation to victory in the Copa América Centenario in the United States, notably disposing of Mexico 7–0 in the last-eight stage and defeating Argentina on penalties in the decisive match.

 Pizzi took the team to the final of the 2017 FIFA Confederations Cup, Chile's first ever final in a FIFA competition and the fifth South American country to do so, losing 0–1 to Germany.
 However, after failing to qualify for the next year's World Cup – they reached the last matchday in third place, falling to sixth following the 3–0 away loss against Brazil – he resigned.

+Saudi Arabia

 On 28 November 2017, Pizzi was appointed to manage Saudi Arabia, becoming the third man to hold the position in as many months.
 The team's run at the 2018 World Cup ended after the first three games (one win and two losses); On 21 January 2019, after round-of-16 elimination at the AFC Asian Cup and not having been approached by the Saudi Arabian Football Federation regarding the renewal of his contract, he resigned.